JChanceHud/arbitrum-info/README.md

 Send the stake amount plus a small additional amount of Ether for transaction fees to the supplied addresses. (`0x554854e2cb30d00381ffb068ad7fcf7a3f95567e` and `0x9010a811c2ff7c47904774fcb52cdd6175bfd209`)

 Once the transaction completes the validator will begin syncing the rollup and accept transactions on port 8547.

+#### deploy_contract.sh

+`npm run deploy:contract`

+Compiles and deploys a simple contract to an Arbitrum chain.
+Run this command after `start:validator`.